remotestorage/remotestorage.js/doc/why.rst

 open-source :doc:`data modules </data-modules>`, which you can cooperate on with other developers.

-For example: enable to sharing files by simply integrating the `shares module`_ within a matter of minutes, giving you client-side thumbnail generation and other features in the process.
+For example: enable the sharing of files by simply integrating the `shares module`_ within a matter of minutes, giving you client-side thumbnail generation and other features in the process.